anusha324/Apple-Sales-Performance-Analytics/documentation/DAX.md

 # DAX Measures

-This file documents all DAX measures used in the Apple Product Performance Analytics Dashboard.
+This file documents all DAX measures,columns,tables used in the Apple Product Performance Analytics Dashboard.

 ## 1. Sales Measures